MaiQuocHuy/javaspringboot-course-project/springboot-app/.github/instructions/task_list.instructions.md

     }
     ```
   - **Business Rules:**
-    - Only the instructor who owns the course can update its status.
+    Only the instructor who owns the course can update its status.

-    - Allowed status values: "PUBLISHED" or "UNPUBLISHED".
+Allowed status values: "PUBLISHED" or "UNPUBLISHED".

-    - Can only PUBLISH if:
+Publish conditions:
-      - Course has complete details: title, description, thumbnail, and at least one section or lesson.
+  - Course must have title, description, thumbnail, and at least one section or lesson.
-    - Can only UNPUBLISH if:
+  - Check course_review_status_history:
+  - If there is no record → create PENDING
+  - If there is any existing record → create RESUBMITTED and update status in course_review_status to RESUBMITTED
+Unpublish conditions:
-      - Course is approved (isApproved = true) and currently published (isPublished = true).
+  - Course must be approved (isApproved = true) and currently published (isPublished = true).
-    - Not allowed to:
+Not allowed to:
-      - UNPUBLISH a course that has never been published
+  - Unpublish a course that was never published.
-      - Re-publish a course that is already published
+  - Publish a course that is already published without any changes.
+  - Publish a course that doesn’t meet the publish conditions.
 - **Response:**
   - **Success (200 OK):**
     ```json